North Berwick's Golfing Pioneers. |

 Golf Club at North Berwick and represented the Burgh club in the Amateur Championship at Sandwich in 1914.
 Following WW1 he joined Tantallon

 Golf Club and played in the Amateur Championship in 1920 (Muirfield), 1921 (Hoylake) and 1922 (Prestwick).

 In 1922 Clarke won all five club scratch medals at Tantallon which remains a record.
 That year he won the Midlands Amateur Tournament, was

 short listed for the Walker Cup team and won the Haldane Cup over the links at Gullane.
 A highlight of his time at Tantallon was being a

 member of the winning Wemyss County Cup team in 1921 and 1922.

 Ben Sayers Snr. arranged for him to visit his son George Sayers at Merion Cricket Club, (PA).
 In May 1923 Budd Clarke sailed for America

-and according to his emigration papers he intended to stay for five months but remained in the USA for over ten years.
+and according to his emigration papers he intended to stay for five months but remained in the USA for over twenty years.